U.S. charges analyst in IBM insider trading case

-WASHINGTON Dec 26 U.S. authorities on Wednesday announced charges against a research analyst for trading and tipping others ahead of a 2009 acquisition by computer giant IBM , expanding a related insider trading case filed last month.
+WASHINGTON U.S. authorities on Wednesday announced charges against a research analyst for trading and tipping others ahead of a 2009 acquisition by computer giant IBM, expanding a related insider trading case filed last month.

 Federal prosecutors charged Trent Martin, who worked at a Connecticut brokerage firm, for purchasing shares of SPSS before IBM agreed to the $1.2 billion deal.
 He was also charged with passing the information to others, including his roommate.